Andrew Dehan6-Minute Read

 Its location on the St. Johns River and the Atlantic Ocean have made it a growing port city and a center for trade and finance.
 Fortune 500 companies like Fidelity National Financial and CSX Corporation bring money to the area.
-Along with finance and trade, tourism and military round out the diverse economy.
+Along with finance and trade, tourism and the military round out the diverse economy.

-The U.N. projects steady growth in the Jacksonville metro area, making now a great time buy a house there.
+The U.N. projects steady growth in the Jacksonville metro area, making now a great time to buy a house there.

 St. Petersburg is a historic Florida city located on the Pinellas peninsula between Tampa Bay and the Gulf of Mexico.
 The city’s largest employer is the independent investment bank, Raymond James, which is headquartered in the city.

 Timing is everything when buying, especially in Florida.
 It’s important to research the market you’re interested in.
 Know whether it’s a buyer’s or seller’s market.
-If certain areas are outside of your budget, looking for up-and-coming neighborhoods.
+If certain areas are outside of your budget, look for up-and-coming neighborhoods.

-Most of the state of Florida is an attractive real estate market, with a lot of properties for sale, but also a lot of interested buyers.
+Most of the state of Florida is an attractive real estate market with a lot of properties for sale, but also a lot of interested buyers.
 Depending on the city and neighborhood, the market may be competitive.

-Finding a credible real estate agent is important.
-The right agent will take your taste, goals and budget, and line them up with the right properties for you.
+Finding a credible REALTOR® is important.
+The right agent will take your preferences, goals and budget, and line them up with the right properties for you.
 Need to find the right real estate agent?
-Work with a Rocket HomesSM Verified Partner Agent.
+Work with a Rocket Homes Verified Partner Agent.

 Florida is a Homestead state.
 The Florida Homestead Exemption allows homeowners to claim up to a $50,000 exemption on their property taxes.
 This applies only to primary residences.
 The state’s average effective property tax rate is 0.98%.
 Property taxes vary by county.